abelgtzrs/TAEXP3.4/README.md

 ### Daily User Flow

 1. Log in to the `client-admin` application.
-You are greeted by your personalized HUD Dashboard featuring all enhanced widgets in an optimized grid layout.
+You are greeted by your personalized HUD Dashboard featuring all widgets in a grid layout.
 2. Navigate to the **Habit Tracker** and mark several habits as complete.
 Completed habits remain visible but crossed out.
 Observe your `TemuTokens` balance increase.
 3. Go to the **Book Tracker** and update your `pagesRead` for a book you are currently reading.
 View cover images and detailed book information.
 See your `WendyHearts` balance increase.
 4. Visit the **Workout Tracker** and log a session using one of the four preset template buttons in the 2x2 grid, or create a custom workout.
 Your `GatillaGold` balance will increase based on the number of sets completed.
-5. Check the **Weather Widget** for current conditions and 5-day forecast, and view the time on the enhanced **Clock Widget**.
+5. Check the **Weather Widget** for current conditions and 5-day forecast, and view the time on the **Clock Widget**.
-6. Review the **LoreChartWidget** to see complex data visualizations across four interconnected charts:
+6. Review the **LoreChartWidget** to see data visualizations across four charts:
-    - Monitor **Narrative Coherence** trends with the smooth area chart visualization
+    - Monitor **Narrative Coherence** trends with the area chart visualization
     - Analyze **Anomaly Detection Events** using the interactive bar chart with recent data highlights
-    - Track **Temporal Drift** patterns through the precise line chart with data point markers
+    - Track **Temporal Drift** patterns through the line chart with data point markers
-    - Check **System Status** at a glance with the comprehensive pie chart breakdown
+    - Check **System Status** at a glance with the pie chart breakdown
 7. Experiment with **Persona Theming** by selecting different personas from the dropdown to see real-time theme changes across all dashboard components and charts.
 8. With your newly earned currency, navigate to the **Shop (Gacha)** page and perform a "pull" for a new Pokémon or Snoopy.
-9. Visit your **Profile** page to see your updated level/XP, currency balances, and manage which collectibles are displayed in the optimized 6-item-per-row collections with improved spacing and visual hierarchy.
+9. Visit your **Profile** page to see your updated level/XP, currency balances, and manage which collectibles are displayed in the 6-item-per-row collections with improved spacing and visual hierarchy.

-The enhanced dashboard now provides a comprehensive view of your digital sanctuary with responsive charts that adapt to any screen size, persona-based theming that reflects your current aesthetic preferences, and detailed analytics that help you track your progress across all areas of the system.
+The dashboard now provides a view of your digital sanctuary with responsive charts that adapt to any screen size, persona-based theming that reflects your current aesthetic preferences, and analytics that help you track your progress across all areas of the system.

 ---